brandonaaskov/videojs-comscore/README.md

 Then the plugin will expect that each clip item in the playlist array will have a key called `videoLocation` and another called `displayName`, and that the values should map to what the plugin is calling `url` and `name`.
 Thus, the right values get sent to comScore.

 ## Examples
-Check out example.html to see videojs-comscore in action.
+Run `gulp` and then load up [http://localhost:3000/src/index.html](http://localhost:3000/src/index.html) to see a player in action.
+If you're looking for examples for [keymapping](#keymap-object), then check out [a full keymap example in the tests folder](blob/master/tests/mocks/keymappedPlaylist.js) and check out the [default keymap](blob/master/src/videojs.comscore.coffee#L24) for reference.

 #### basic setup
 ```javascript